Back to Academy

 Donate Appreciated Securities

-• No capital gains tax on donated securities
+• Zero capital gains tax: On donated securities

-CRA may characterize gains as business income if:
+CRA may characterize your gains as 100% taxable business income if:

 Record Keeping